 Debugging Managed Code

-The section covers common debugging problems and techniques for managed applications (those written in languages that target the common language runtime, such as Visual Basic, Visual C#, and Managed Extensions for C++).
+This section covers common debugging problems and techniques for managed applications, or applications written in languages that target the common language runtime, such as Visual Basic, C#, J#, and C++.
 The techniques described here are high-level techniques.
 For more information, see Common Language Runtime Overview or Using the Debugger.

 In This Section